AkiPoh/DEV-KATKE/PLANNING.md

 ## Implementation Roadmap

-### Stage 1: Font Rendering and Hard-Coded Character Box
+### Stage 1: Font Rendering and Hard-Coded Character Box and Keyboard Cursor Navigation

 **Sub-Stages:**

 1. **Custom Bitmap Font Rendering:**
-   - Implement custom bitmap font using boolean arrays for pixel-perfect control
+   - Implement custom bitmap character rendering using boolean arrays for pixel-perfect control
-   - Single hard-coded character (e.g., `character_number_sign`) in 5x5 grid
-   - Convert boolean array to pygame Surface, black pixels on white background
-   - Fixed-width monospace for deterministic grid alignment across all platforms
-   - **Rationale:** Custom bitmap approach ensures deterministic behavior, supports KATKE's pixel-perfect control principles, and provides foundation for future assembly-based features without platform-dependent font rendering variations.
-   - **Context:** Initially normal font support was considered, but we chose this in favour of that.
-Due to the need for custom and flexible behaviour, which we don't believe such normal paradigms could've supported in a light-weight manner.
    - **Future Implications:** We should consider whether to at an unspecified time in the future create a custom font creator integrated to KATKE, for our propietary format,
    - [x] ***COMPLETED:*** 2025-5-30

-2. **Import a JSON file for bitmaps**
-   - Move to a JSON for storing hard-coded bitmaps, to avoid excessively cluttering the Python files
-   - [x] ***COMPLETED:*** 2025-5-30

-3. **Render a Row of Characters:**
+2. **Render a Row of Characters:**
-   - Render a row of characters as decided by a one-dimensional bitmap array
+   - Render a row of characters as decided by a one-dimensional binary bitmap array
    - Spacing of characters choosable in pixels
    - [x] ***COMPLETED:*** 2025-5-30

-4. **Render a Grid of Characters**
+3. **Render a Grid of Characters**
-   - Render a grid of characters as decide by a two-dimensional bitmap array
+   - Render a grid of characters as decide by a two-dimensional binary bitmap array
    - You choose the spacing of the characters both for the vertical and hozintal axis
    - [x] ***COMPLETED:*** 2025-5-30

-### Stage 2: Keyboard Cursor Navigation

-**Sub-Stages:**
-1. **Boolean Bitmap Inversion Function:**
+4. **Boolean Bitmap Inversion Function:**
    - Implement general purpose `invert_boolean_bitmap()` function for any-dimensional bitmaps
    - Supports 0D (single boolean), 1D, 2D, and higher dimensional bitmap inversion
    - Foundation for cursor color inversion functionality for displaying the blinking cursor box
    - [x] ***COMPLETED:*** 2025-5-31

-2. **Unified Multi-Dimensional Character Rendering System**
+5. **Unified Multi-Dimensional Character Grid Bitmap Rendering System:**
-   - **Architectural Consolidation:** Unified `render_character_grid_bitmap()` to handle 0D (single character), 1D (row), and 2D (grid) rendering through a single interface
+   - Unified `render_character_grid_bitmap()` to handle 0D (single character), 1D (row), and 2D (grid) rendering through a single interface
-   - **Foundation Refinement:** Enhanced dimensional detection with somewhat robust error handling and input validation
-   - **Code Quality:** Eliminated redundant `render_character_row_bitmap()` function, creating cleaner architecture with consistent error messaging
-   - **Strategic Rationale:** This consolidation creates a more maintainable foundation that directly supports the upcoming cursor system.
-The unified system reduces architectural cognitive load and provides consistent behavior across all character rendering scenarios.
-   - **Future Implications:** The dimensional detection and normalization patterns established here will inform how we handle assembly structures, layer management, and complex UI element rendering throughout KATKE's development.
+   - Takes character bitmaps instead of binary True or False as elements within grid bitmpas.
+This will enable for us to flexibly, and precisely handle character rendering, as we move towards implementing more abstracted and functional character grids.
    - **DEPRECATED FUNCTION: `render_character_row_bitmap()`**
    - [x] ***COMPLETED:*** 2025-5-31

-3.**Clarify Naming Practices and Other Chores:**
-   - **Batch 1:**
-     - Rename `storage.json` to `defaults_.json` for clarity
-     - This imples that `defaults_storage.json` is to be used for universal default values
-     - Add `temp.json` to `.gitignore`, reserved for temporary json files for development uses
-     - [x] ***COMPLETED:*** 2025-5-31
-   - **Batch 2:**
-       - Consider implementing via `pygame.surfarray.array3d()` which outputs a numpy array which we can convert to our prefferred form of arrays immediately--lists
-       - Add a `tools.py` module under which this function will go
-       - Add `temp.txt` to the `.gitignore`
-       - [x] ***COMPLETED:*** 2025-5-31
-   - **Batch 3:**
-     - Add a function to output screen pixels to a 2D bitmap to a desired new JSON file (default `temp.json`), this'll enable a pixel perfect debugging apporach.
-       - Pretty output
-       - Include also width and height of bitmap in numbers.
-   - **Batch 4:**
-     - Set "zero point" defaults where sensible for functions; this will also help clarify the usual start points of such
-     - Improve `render_character_bitmap()` function clarity, rather oddly named variables at points

-1. **Display a Hard-Coded Text Cursor:**
-   - Display a generic flashing text box cursor at a point specified before application launch
+6. **Implement Advanced Character Row Manager With Cursor Position Support:**
+   - Implement `manager_character_row(screen_surface, character_dictionary, character_row_bitmap, cursor_position_index spacingbetween_characters_horizontal, spacing_between_characters_vertical, begin_position_horizontal, begin_position_vertical)`
-   - This will be a flashing box style cursor.
+     - The cursor is a blinking box style, levereging `invert_boolean_bitmap()`
-   - Probably gonna add an explicit space character bitmap to the `storage.json`, used for when characterspace in a grid is empty
-   - Probably implement a function on top of `render_character_grid_bitmap`, to support this cursor stuff
-   - Potentially use a dictionary to represent cursor postion, to maintain verbose approach to variables
-   - Account for preferably supporting any number of cursors
+     - Leverages `render_character_grid_bitmap()` for actual downstream rendering
+   - **Future Considerations** like happened with the `render_character_row_bitmap()` this will likely be deprecated in the near future, in favour of a more unified system

-2. **Baic Text Cursor Movement via Keyboard Input:**
+7. **Basic Text Cursor Movement via Keyboard Input:**
    - Move text cursor with keyboard arrow keys
-     - Moving within the character box constrains
+     - Moving within the character row constrains

 ### Stage 3: Hard-Coded Character Placement